Table of Contents

 The judicial structure in India is as follows:

-- Supreme Court - The highest court in India, its decisions are binding on all other courts and tribunals.
+1. Supreme Court - The highest court in India; final court of appeal.
+Its decisions are binding on all other courts and tribunals in India (Art.
+141).

-- High Courts - State-level courts with broad jurisdiction, including the power to issue writs.
+2. High Courts - State-level courts with broad jurisdiction, including the power to issue writs.
+Decisions are binding on subordinate courts within their territorial jurisdiction.
+These are the highest courts at the state level.